vishal-ramachandran/Consumer-perception-about-car-brands/README.md

 We scraped about 7k posts about car discussions from the Edmunds.com forum

 # Approach
-•	Data cleaning and pre-processing using NLTK
+•	Data cleaning and pre-processing using NLTK<br />
-•	Find association between top 10 car brands through calculation of lift ratios
+•	Find association between top 10 car brands through calculation of lift ratios<br />
-•	Visualize the brands on a multi-dimensional scaling (MDS) map
+•	Visualize the brands on a multi-dimensional scaling (MDS) map<br />
-•	Understand the key attributes of top brands
+•	Understand the key attributes of top brands<br />
 •	Find the most aspirational brands

 # Results and recommendations